Primitive Dirt Roads

 Pine Canyon Road 4 miles (6km)

 From the Glenn Springs Road this short road leads to the Juniper Canyon Trail and Dodson Trail junction.
-This road is rocky and rough and usually requires 4-wheel drive.
+This road is rocky and and usually requires 4WD.

 Used in the early 1900s to transport ore from Mexican mines to the railroad station at Marathon, the Old Ore Road generally follows the route used by mule and pack trains a century ago.
 The road has excellent views of the Chisos Mountains across the Tornillo Creek drainage to the west.
 Ernst Tinaja, five miles from the southern end of the road, is a popular destination.

-The River Road traverses the southern portion of the Big Bend.
-While generally following the course of the Rio Grande, the road usually runs a considerable distance from the river, especially in its middle section.
-Due to the length and usually rough condition of the road, allow a full day to drive from end to end.
-Numerous roadside campsites (permit required) are located along the road, allowing for an extended exploration.
-The west end of the road is lesser used, and generally in a rougher condition; the road crosses numerous washes, and is often impassable after rains.
+River Road traverses the southern portion of the park.
+While generally following the course of the Rio Grande, the road runs a considerable distance from the river, especially in its mid-section.
+Due to its length and usually rough road conditions, allow a full day to drive from end to end.
+Primitive roadside campsites (permit required) located along the road, allow for extended exploration.
+The west end is lesser used, and generally in a rougher condition.
+River Road crosses numerous washes; it is often impassable after rains.

 This road connects the Glenn Springs Road with the River Road.
 This road is not maintained, and 4-wheel drive is required at all times.
 Black Gap Road photos (700k pdf) provide insight of this challenge.